www.thornwalker.com/ditch/linkscontents.htm

 Atkins Nutritionals.
 I'm already so solidly cemented into the crank category, in the eyes of the consensus world, that I figure posting a link to this site can't hurt.
 Seriously, I credit the late Dr. Robert C. Atkins and his diet with saving my life — though I do realize that lifesaving is, well, a life-long project.

-The Center for Literate Values, "a non-profit, charitable organization of scholars and concerned citizens" who have converged on the basis of "one baleful insight: that the West has entered a post-literate stage."
 This remnant band have dug out a "last ditch" all their own — but I think I can see a connecting trench, can't you?

 Crank Dot Netcranks, crackpots, kooks & loons on the net.
 The site says it's "devoted to presenting Web sites by and about cranks, crankism, crankishness, and crankosity.
 All cranks, all the time.
 Every day at midnight, a new Crank o' the Day is chosen!"
 You may have some fun wandering around in this one.
 Unfortunately, your favorite site isn't listed yet, but we're working hard to correct that.